ghovax/mnist_arduino/README.md

 5. Processes the image to create a transparent PNG where:
    - Dark pixels are preserved
    - Light pixels become transparent
+6. Sends the processed image to the MNIST model for evaluation
+7. Displays the predicted digit and the image fed to the model

 ### Output files